Charles Bertram: Legacy

 Many British scholars were slow to accept the truth.
 Some of the routes mentioned by the work had seemed to have been subsequently borne out and excuses were made for the known errors.
-Further evidence of the falsity of The Description of Britain came out in the following years, however, until no serious effort could be made in defense of the document.
-Bertram had on several occasions adopted variant readings and hypotheses unknown before Camden.
+Further evidence of the falsity of The Description of Britain came out in the following years, however, until no serious effort could be made in defence of the document.
+Bertram had on several occasions adopted variant readings and hypotheses unknown before William Camden.
 The final confirmation that the Description was spurious came in the 1860s.
-Over four articles in 1866 and 1867, B.B.
-Woodward thoroughly debunked the work and, in 1869, J.E.B.
-Mayor complimented this by thoroughly comparing the Description with the Historial Mirror written by the real Richard of Cirencester (his only surviving work), which he had been reviewing and editing for the Rolls Series.
-Blame fell hardest on the reputation of William Stukeley, although it also impugned Gibbon, Roy, and other scholars who had accepted it.
+Over four articles in 1866 and 1867, Bernard Bolingbroke Woodward thoroughly debunked the work and, in 1869, J. E. B. Mayor complemented this by thoroughly comparing the Description with the Historial Mirror written by the real Richard of Cirencester (his only surviving work), which he had been reviewing and editing for the Rolls Series.
+Blame fell hardest on the reputation of William Stukeley, although it also impugned Edward Gibbon, William Roy, and other scholars who had accepted it.